 Below are some questions and answers regarding McKnight’s Vibrant & Equitable Communities (Communities) program.
-For more information, we invite you to read the Communities program strategies and application guidelines, and to view this informational webinar, which we hosted in September 2020 at the program’s launch.
+For more information, we invite you to read the Communities program strategies and application guidelines, and view this informational webinar, which we hosted in December 2021, following the first year of the program.

 1. How many grantmaking rounds are there each year?

 Our team reviews proposals on a rolling basis, with September 1 as the deadline to be considered in the current year (applications received after September 1 will be considered in the next calendar year).